linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 Dollar equivalence in hedging interest rates with a contract like the Eurodollar future requires a couple of subtle adjustments, which we will explore in this session.

-# The Cheapest to Deliver T-Bond (from previous year's homework)
+## The Cheapest to Deliver T-Bond

 1. This problem involves two Treasury bonds and the T-bond futures contract.

-Note: For this problem, you should assume that the T-Bond contract is based on a 20-year  $6.00\%$  coupon T-Bond.
+Note: For this problem, you should assume that the T-Bond contract is based on a 20-year 6.00% coupon T-Bond.

-Bond 1:  $8.00\%$  coupon, 20 year maturity.
+Bond 1: 8.00% coupon, 20 year maturity.

-Bond 2:  $5.25\%$  coupon, 27 year maturity
+Bond 2: 5.25% coupon, 27 year maturity

-Bond 3  $6.00\%$  coupon, 20 year maturity (Futures quotes are based on this "synthetic" bond)
+Bond 3: 6.00% coupon, 20 year maturity (Futures quotes are based on this "synthetic" bond)

 The Chicago Board of Trade's Treasury bond futures contract allows any Treasury bond with maturity of 15-25 years can be delivered.
 Delivery must always be \$100,000 face value.
 To adjust for the price effects of differences in coupon and maturity for the deliverable bonds, the invoice price to be paid when the bonds are delivered is set equal to the futures price in the market times a "Delivery Factor" for the actual bonds.

-At a yield of  $6.00\%$ , a  $6.00\%$  percent coupon bond will sell at par, i.e., a price of 100.
+At a yield of 6.00%, a 6.00% percent coupon bond will sell at par, i.e., a price of 100.
 At a yield of 6.00 percent a higher coupon bond will be above par and a lower coupon bond will be below par.
 The delivery factor is set so that when market yields are 6.00 percent, the price paid at delivery equals the value of the particular bond.
 For example, if a bond's price at 6.00 percent is 120.00, its delivery factor (DF) would be 1.2000.
 If the bond is delivered when the futures price is 90, the price paid will be $90 \times 1.200 = 108$ and the total dollar amount paid will be \$108,000.
 (Note that the DF is a fixed number based on 6 percent.
 It doesn't change when yields in the market change.)

-# Homework Problem continued
+## Homework Problem continued

-a) Use the PRICE function in Excel to find the prices these three bonds would have at a yield of  $6.00\%$ .
+a) Use the PRICE function in Excel to find the prices these three bonds would have at a yield of 6.00%.
 Use the Excel DURATION function to find their durations at a 6.00 percent yield.
 Read about how these functions work in Excel Help.

 b) What will the Delivery Factors be for Bonds 1 and 2?

-c) Suppose on futures delivery day, market yields are  $5.00\%$ .
+c) Suppose on futures delivery day, market yields are 5.00%.
 What will the prices of the three bonds be?
 What will \$100,000 face value of each be worth?

  d) Suppose the price of a 6 percent 20-year bond that you just calculated in part c) is the futures price in the market.
 You can deliver \$100,000 face value of either of the two Treasury bonds and get paid F x DF x 1000, the futures price times the bond's delivery factor times the size of the futures contract.
 What are the two possible dollar amounts you could receive for delivering the two bonds?
 Which one would you pick to deliver?

-e) Do parts c) and d) again, this time assuming the market yield is  $7.00\%$  for all of the bonds.
+e) Do parts c) and d) again, this time assuming the market yield is 7.00% for all of the bonds.

-f) (harder) From these results, what is the general principle about which bond will become "cheapest to deliver" when yields are below  $6\%$ , and above  $6\%$ ?
+f) (harder) From these results, what is the general principle about which bond will become "cheapest to deliver" when yields are below 6%, and above 6%?

 g) (harder) Assume these are the only two bonds that can be delivered against the futures contract.
-What will the futures price be in the market when yields are at  $5.00\%$  and at  $7.00\%$  so that there is no profitable arbitrage opportunity?
+What will the futures price be in the market when yields are at 5.00% and at 7.00% so that there is no profitable arbitrage opportunity?

-Sessions 9-10: Implementing Risk Management Strategies
+## Sessions 9-10: Implementing Risk Management Strategies

 <table><tr><td colspan="2">Today (settlement)</td><td>10/02/2002</td><td></td><td></td><td></td><td></td><td colspan="2"></td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2"></td><td></td><td>Maturity</td><td>Coupon</td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #1</td><td></td><td>10/02/2022</td><td>8.000%</td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #2</td><td></td><td>10/02/2029</td><td>5.250%</td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #3 (synthetic future)</td><td>10/02/2022</td><td>6.000%</td><td></td><td></td><td></td><td colspan="2"></td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="9">a) Use the PRICE function in Excel to find the prices these three bonds would have at a yield of 6.00%.
 Use the Excel DURATION function to find their durations at a 6.00 percent yield.</td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>Market yield</td><td>6.000%</td><td colspan="5">PRICE(settlement,maturity,rate,yld,redemption,frequency,basis)</td><td colspan="2"></td></tr><tr><td></td><td></td><td></td><td colspan="4">(for Treasuries, frequency = 2, basis = 1)</td><td colspan="2"></td></tr><tr><td colspan="2">Bond #1</td><td></td><td>123.115</td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #2</td><td></td><td>90.033</td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #3 (synthetic future)</td><td>100.000</td><td></td><td></td><td></td><td></td><td colspan="2"></td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td></td><td></td><td></td><td colspan="6">DURATION(settlement,maturity,coupon yld,frequency,basis)</td></tr><tr><td colspan="2">Bond #1</td><td></td><td></td><td>11.23</td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #2</td><td></td><td></td><td>14.06</td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #3 (synthetic future)</td><td></td><td>11.90</td><td></td><td></td><td></td><td colspan="2"></td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="9">b) What will the Delivery Factors be for Bonds #1 and #2?</td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td></td><td colspan="4">Delivery factor = bond price at 6% yield / 100</td><td></td><td></td><td colspan="2"></td></tr><tr><td colspan="2">Bond #1</td><td>1.2311</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2">Bond #2</td><td>0.9003</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="9">c) Suppose on futures delivery day, market yields are 5.00%.
 What will the prices of the three bonds be?
 What will \$100,000 face value of each be worth?</td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>Market yield</td><td colspan="2">5.000%</td><td colspan="5">PRICE(settlement,maturity,rate,yld,redemption,frequency,basis)</td><td></td></tr><tr><td></td><td colspan="2"></td><td></td><td colspan="2">\$100,000 face value</td><td></td><td></td><td></td></tr><tr><td>Bond #1</td><td colspan="2"></td><td>137.654</td><td>\$137,654</td><td></td><td></td><td></td><td></td></tr><tr><td>Bond #2</td><td colspan="2"></td><td>103.682</td><td>\$103,682</td><td></td><td></td><td></td><td></td></tr><tr><td colspan="3">Bond #3 (synthetic future)</td><td>112.551</td><td>\$112,551</td><td></td><td></td><td></td><td></td></tr><tr><td></td><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td colspan="9">d) Suppose the price of a 6 percent 20-year bond that you just calculated in part c) is the futures price in the market.
 You can deliver \$100,000 face value of either of the two Treasury bonds and get paid F x DF x 1000, the futures price times the bond's delivery factor times the size of the futures contract.
 What are the two possible dollar amounts you could receive for delivering the two bonds?
 Which one would you pick to deliver?</td></tr><tr><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>If we deliver</td><td colspan="2">we receive (F*DF)*1000</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>Bond #1</td><td colspan="2">\$138,567</td><td colspan="5">Deliver Bond #1.
 You receive more than the value in the cash market.</td><td></td></tr><tr><td>Bond #2</td><td colspan="2">\$101,334</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td></td><td colspan="2"></td><td></td><td></td><td></td><td></td><td></td><td></td></tr></table>